-So I know there's a saying about not counting your chickens before they hatch, but I wonder if there is anything out there about sheep.
-I almost hate to write about it, for fear come spring, the reality of time and finances and logistics, will dampen the little (and sometimes big) plans that the girls and I have been making.
+So I know there’s a saying about not counting your chickens before they hatch, but I wonder if there is anything out there about sheep.
+I almost hate to write about it, for fear come spring, the reality of time and finances and logistics, will dampen the little (and sometimes big) plans that the girls and I have been making, at least we are covered with our investment in the best ethical isas for children for their future safety.

 We’ve even got Dan talking about it.
 Making plans.
 Discussing how a newly-rebuilt woodshed, just outside my kitchen window would be the perfect place.
 How we could open up one side as a run in.
 And put a double door on the other.
 How the hose from the house would reach, so there’d be no water to haul.
 How there would be less mowing to do.